 See FOCOS for additional information or volunteer opportunities.

 The K2M-FOCOS Academic Visitors Program is designed for surgeons who have completed a Neurosurgery residency or Orthopedic Spine Fellowship program and will be going into practice in the next 1-2 years.
 The surgeon will spend 12 weeks at the FOCOS hospital in Ghana.

 The K2M-FOCOS Preceptorship Program is for practicing spine surgeons early in their careers, who would like to complement their existing Adult or Adolescent Deformity Practice.
 The surgeon will spend 2 weeks at the FOCOS hospital in Ghana.

 APPLY HERE– K2M will provide transportation, room and board during both programs.
 There is no stipend for either track.

-Selection Process: A selection committee will collect and review all applications and candidates will be chosen in consultation with Dr Boachie-Adjei.
+Selection Process: A selection committee will collect and review all applications and candidates will be chosen in consultation with Prof. Boachie-Adjei.

 Areas of Clinical Experience: The program will focus on the use of K2M instrumentation for disorders and deformities of the spine, through preoperative, surgical, and postoperative experience in the following areas:

 - Scoliosis and kyphosis correction: growing rods, posterior instrumentation, VCR, halo traction, concave rib osteotomies, thoracoplasty